-Sculpture Year
+Sculpture

-Students may apply directly to the Sculpture Year, a full time intensive sculpture curriculum designed to introduce artists through a traditional skill-based approach to a wide range of figurative sculpture practices that will prepare them for advanced work as a professional figurative sculptor.
-Artists will begin with a series of 1:1 scale portrait studies, learning how to measure from a model, develop a strong sense of conceptual structure and train to achieve likeness through accuracy of form and proportion of volumes.
+Artists will begin with a series of one-to-one scale portrait studies, learning how to measure from a model, develop a strong sense of conceptual structure and train to achieve likeness through accuracy of form and proportion of volumes.
 After portraiture, students focus on figure sculpture, learning how to adjust their scale from the live model and further develop their sense of balance, gesture, rhythm and anatomy.
-Artists will have an opportunity to learn how to mold and cast their work from the first half of the year with a weeklong mold making workshop.
-In the first half of the year, afternoons are devoted to anatomical study in which the students develop a complete écorché in oil clay, starting with the bones of the skeleton and adding the muscles on one at a time.
+Artists will have an opportunity to learn how to mold and cast their work from the first half of the year with a series of week-long mold-making workshops.
+Afternoon sessions will feature terracotta figure sketching, in which students will explore capturing the gesture, structure, and volumes of the live model without armatures or measurements along a constricted timeframe.
 Discussion of materials, composition and structural three-dimensional form are emphasized throughout the courses.

 Portrait Sculpture